BC Canis Minoris

 BC Canis Minoris is a variable star in the equatorial constellation of Canis Minor.
 It has a reddish hue and is just barely visible to the naked eye with an apparent visual magnitude that fluctuates around 6.30.
-The distance to this object is approximately 520 light years based on parallax, but it is drifting closer with a radial velocity of −67 km/s.
+The distance to this object is approximately 568 light years based on parallax, but it is drifting closer with a radial velocity of −67 km/s.

-This is an aging red giant star currently on the asymptotic giant branch with a stellar classification of M4/5III.
+In 1962, Alan William James Cousins announced that HR 3061 is a variable star.
+It was given its variable star designation, BC Canis Minoris, in 1975.
+It is an aging red giant star currently on the asymptotic giant branch with a stellar classification of M4/5III.
 It is a semi-regular variable of subtype SRb with measured pulsation periods of 27.7, 143.3 and 208.3 days, and an average visual magnitude of 6.30.
-With the supply of hydrogen at its core exhausted, it has cooled and expanded off the main sequence and now has around 60 times the girth of the Sun.
-On average, the star is radiating about 497 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 3,507 K.
+With the supply of hydrogen at its core exhausted, it has cooled and expanded off the main sequence and now has around 53 times the girth of the Sun.
+On average, the star is radiating about 559 times the luminosity of the Sunfrom its swollen photosphere at an effective temperature of 3,980 K.